 Multicast traffic can be restricted from specific source addresses by creating routing policies.
 Join messages can be filtered using import filters.
 PIM join policies can be used to reduce denial of service attacks and subsequent PIM state explosion in the router and to remove unwanted multicast streams at the edge of the network before it is carried across the core.

-Route policies are created in the config>router>policy-options context.
-Join and register route policy match criteria for PIM-SM can specify the following:
+Use commands in the following context to configure route policies: